- Statute drafting

 Municipalities participating in the pilot projects

-More information on local government trials on employment for jobseekers on TE Services website
+More information on local government trials on employment for jobseekers

-The legislative changes do not affect employers who are customers of TE Offices.
-TE Offices will continue to provide employer and business services in the pilot areas, but they will cooperate closely with the municipalities in the coordination of employer services.
-The municipalities participating in the pilots can accept job advertisements from employers and introduce suitable jobseekers to the employers.
+The legislative changes have not affected employers who are customers of TE Offices.
+TE Offices continue to provide employer and business services in the pilot areas, TE Offices will cooperate closely with the municipalities in the coordination of employer services.
+The municipalities participating in the pilots can accept job advertisements from employers and introduce suitable jobseekers to the employers in the pilot areas.

 Aims of the pilot project